Provenance Export

 Circuit Structure

-Both export formats represent the same underlying DAG.
-Gate types that appear in exports:
+All the representations above describe the same underlying DAG.
+Gate types that appear:

 • input – input (variable) gate; corresponds to a base tuple